- add the "Extended Search" checkbox after the "Search" text box in the "Settings" window

 The scaling effect also impacts icon sizes in QAP popup menu.
 You could compensate this scaling by changing menu icons size in Options but this would not fix the buttons icon size in the Settings window.

 Thanks to QAP user Jörg Giencke, you can use this tip from brianapps (the developer of Sizer 4.0): right-click the Quick Access Popup executable icon in Windows Explorer, select Properties, then Comptability, check Override high DPI scaling behavior and select System from the dropdown list.
 This goes for Windows 10 Creators Update (and other Windows 10 version on HDPI-devices?).
 After that everything displays just fine on Surface and other HDPI devices.

-Each time you exit Quick Access Popup, the position of the Settings window or the Edit Favorite dialog box are saved in the settings file and restored the next time you launch it.
+Each time you exit Quick Access Popup, the position of the Settings window or the Edit Favorite dialog box are saved in the settings file and restored the next time you open them.

-The most probable explanation for the Settings window to "disappear" is that you changed your screen configuration and the last position of the Settings window is now not visible on your current screen(s) configuration.
+The most probable explanation for these windows to "disappear" is that the configuration of screen configuration changed and that last position of the Settings or Edit Favorite window are now not visible on your current screen(s) configuration.
 This could also be explained by Windows reporting an incorrect position.

 Request received with a donation:

 Hi Jean Thank you so much for developing Quick Access Popup (QAP); it is most appreciated.
 I find QAP does everything I need.
 For me it is perfect.
 However, I just have one request.
 Please can you add, say a 'switch', such that you can toggle QAP to either stay on top or act as it does now?
 I ask because I love the drag and drop feature QAP has.
 I like to set-up a lot of folders etc at any one time.
 If QAP could 'stay on top' then doing 'drag and drop' would be super.
 Otherwise, I absolutely love QAP.
 It answers a problem that I find with Windows.
 Any software that does that is to be applauded.
 Wishing you well in its future development Many thanks